chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/_index.md

 ### Requirements

 - `output: check-run` must be set on the role.
 - The AI backend must have edited files in the repository checkout during analysis.
-If the backend only produced a prose response without any file edits, no patch is captured and the "Fix it" button does not appear.
+If the backend only produced a prose response without any file edits, no patch is captured and the "Apply Suggestions" button does not appear.
 - The repository must be hosted on GitHub and PAC must be installed as a GitHub App.

 ### Example Configuration